 The bill aims to enhance the transparency and accountability of the Office of the Corrections Ombuds in Washington State by establishing an advisory council that includes individuals with lived experience, specifically current and formerly incarcerated individuals.
 This council will provide advice and feedback to the ombuds, helping to shape its priorities and ensuring that the needs of incarcerated individuals are addressed.
 The council will consist of 11 members, including currently incarcerated individuals, formerly incarcerated individuals, family members of incarcerated individuals, and community members with relevant expertise.
 The governor will appoint the council members, who will serve staggered two-year terms and receive stipends for their participation.

-Additionally, the bill amends existing law to clarify the ombuds' responsibilities, including establishing priorities in consultation with the new advisory council, soliciting feedback from incarcerated individuals, and maintaining a statewide reporting system for complaints.
-The ombuds will also be required to submit an annual report detailing its budget, the number of complaints received, and significant investigations.
+Additionally, the bill amends existing law to clarify the ombuds' responsibilities, including establishing priorities in consultation with the new advisory council, maintaining communication channels for complaints, and soliciting feedback from incarcerated individuals and their families.
+The ombuds will also be required to monitor compliance with laws related to the health and safety of incarcerated individuals and report annually on its activities.
 The language of the bill replaces terms like "inmates" with "incarcerated individuals" to promote a more respectful and accurate representation of those in the correctional system.
-Overall, the bill seeks to create a more inclusive and responsive oversight mechanism for the state's correctional facilities.

 Substitute Bill: 43.06C.040